Debbyjones99/Retail-Operations-Analytics/README.md

 * Supplier risk analysis conducted in SQL identified **Nike Retail Partners** as the highest-risk supplier based on delivery delays, late purchase orders, and lead time performance.
 * Sales and profitability consistently peaked during **December**, revealing strong seasonal purchasing trends and holiday demand patterns.

+## Recommendations

+* Supplier risk analysis revealed that **Nike Retail Partners** recorded the highest supplier risk score (**22.276**), significantly higher than the next supplier (**14.803**).
+The risk score was calculated using:

+  * 40% Delivery Delay
+  * 30% Late Purchase Orders
+  * 30% Lead Time

+  Despite being one of the largest suppliers by product quantity, the supplier demonstrated substantial operational inefficiencies.
+In comparison, **IKEA Home Furnishings**, the highest supplier by product quantity, maintained a lower supplier risk score (**11.818**), indicating more reliable procurement performance.
+Supplier relationships and procurement dependency on high-risk vendors should be reviewed.

+* Introduce loyalty incentives and exclusive offers for **Premium Customers** to improve retention and maximize high-value customer engagement.

+* Implement reward programs and targeted discounts for **Value** and **Budget Customers** to encourage repeat purchases and strengthen customer loyalty.

+* **Decathlon Water Bottle** inventory should be restocked promptly to reduce potential stockout risk due to its strong sales performance.

+* Inventory levels for **Mijo Bedsheets Set Single** should be reviewed and potentially reduced due to low sales performance and weaker inventory movement.